Pre-departure guide for international students

 You can also transfer money using a bank draft from another country, but it can take up to eight weeks for clearance at the Canadian bank and a service fee is likely.

 Some banks can transfer money electronically into your Canadian account.
-Fees vary by institution, but costs average around CAD 30.
+Fees vary by institution.

 Canada’s major banks include: